fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/03_increment_decrement.md

 int j = i++ + ++i + i++;
 ```

-`j` has unspecified value because compiler is requested to change value of `i` multiple times in one line.
+`j` has unspecified value because compiler is requested to change value of `i` multiple times in one statement.

 ## exercise